Valuations on manifolds and integral geometry: Background

 The filtration $\{W_\bullet\}$ on smooth valuations $V^\infty(X)$ discussed above extends naturally to $V^{-\infty}(X)$ as follows (see \cite{part4}, Section 7.3, for the details).
 Let us denote by $W_i(V^{-\infty}(X))$ the closure of $W_i$ in the weak topology on $V^{-\infty}(X)$.
 Then by \cite{part4}, Corollary 7.3.3, one has

 By the abuse of notation we will denote $W_i(V^{-\infty}(X))$ by $W_i$.

-Let us explain now the explicit relation of product on valuations to constructible functions.
+Let us explain now the explicit relation of product on valuations to constructible functions assuming for simplicity of exposition that $X$ is a real analytic manifold.
 As we have explained in Section \ref{Ss:detailed-overview} of the introduction we have a canonical imbedding with dense image of the space of constructible functions

 Let us assume that compact submanifolds with corners $P_1,P_2$ are transversal to each other.
-Then it was shown in \cite{alesker-bernig} the product of generalized valuations $\Xi(\One_{P_1})$ and $\Xi(\One_{P_2})$ is well defined, i.e. the assumptions of Theorem \ref{thm_prod_gen} are satisfied, and
+Then it was shown in \cite{alesker-bernig} that the product of generalized valuations $\Xi_{\cp}(\One_{P_1})$ and $\Xi_{\cp}(\One_{P_2})$ is well defined, i.e. the assumptions of Theorem \ref{thm_prod_gen} are satisfied, and